-One of the most well-known facts about Louisville, Kentucky is that it is the home to worldly-popular Kentucky Derby and Muhammad Ali.
+One of the most well-known facts about Louisville, Kentucky is that it is the home to the famed Kentucky Derby and the legendary Muhammad Ali.
 However, the city is quickly becoming an LGBTQ destination and is home to plenty of LGBTQ-friendly neighborhoods, businesses, and events.

 Who would have guessed?